EvelynPloetz/Deep-LASI/docs/source/installation.rst

       pip install tensorflow==2.8.0

-You can check the successfull installation and integration into MATLAB by restarting MATLAB and entering the following command into the MATLAB Command Window, which returns TensorFlow as a Python module:
+You can check the successfully installation and integration into MATLAB by restarting MATLAB and entering the following command into the MATLAB Command Window, which returns TensorFlow as a Python module:

    .. code-block:: python